 It has been declared!
 The average human attention span is short.
 Very short, and it just keeps getting shorter.
 According to Kevin Mcspaddenas, It had decreased from an average of 10 seconds in 2000 to 8 seconds in 2015.
-In those 8 seconds your landing page should tell your website visitors why they should stay on your site, why they shouldn’t go to your competitors’ site or to check out what’s happening on other social platforms.
-We learn from the top interesting landing pages on how to keep the attention of prospect customers and what key factors that make the best of the best catalogued landing pages.
+In those 8 seconds, your landing page should tell your website visitors why they should stay on your site, why they shouldn’t go to your competitors’ site or check out what’s happening on other social platforms.
+We learn from the top interesting landing pages on how to keep the attention of prospective customers and what key factors that make the best of the best catalogued landing pages.
 Let’s start with Call-To-Actions (CTA) and how this technique can help improve the 8 seconds of viewing on your website.

 #1.
 Powerful Call-To-Actions

 CTA function as a tool to prompt the viewers to take a certain action on a visiting website.
-There are multiple ways that are currently gaining good ratings to proving a successful landing page.
+There are multiple ways that are currently gaining good ratings in proving a successful landing page.
 The experience-orientated CTA is currently popular for its user experience and is typically action-oriented on a whole phrase (even shorter ones).
-On the contrary, phrases command the user to action their curiosity to feed into their customer needs and rids outdated commands such as ‘submit’, ‘sign-up’, ‘register’ and ‘click here’.
+On the contrary, phrases command the user to activate their curiosity to feed into their customer needs and rids outdated commands such as ‘submit’, ‘sign-up’, ‘register’ and ‘click here’.